Zero Tolerance For Sexual Harassment In The Workplace

 It is well known that sexual harassment in the workplace is prohibited.
-It is an action that is treated more harshly in all areas of society now, and people are much more aware of it when it is occurring.
-Unfortunately, sexual harassment at work still occurs and may leave a victim wondering what they can do about it.
+It is an action that is treated more harshly in all areas of society now, and people are much more aware of it when it occurs.
+Unfortunately, sexual harassment at work still happens and may leave victims wondering what they can do about it.

-At DeWitt Law, LLC, we do not tolerate any forms of sexual harassment.
-Our Columbus-based firm has over 20 years of experience fighting for the rights of employees who have been sexually harassed, wrongfully terminated, or involved in adverse employment law situations.
-We work to protect our clients, their families, their livelihoods, and their futures.
+At my Columbus-based firm, DeWitt Law, LLC, I do not tolerate any form of sexual harassment.
+My name is Michael W. DeWitt, and I am a lawyer with over 20 years of experience fighting for the rights of employees who have been sexually harassed, wrongfully terminated or involved in adverse employment law situations.
+I work to protect my clients, their families, their livelihoods and their futures.

 It is important to note that not all sexual harassment situations are sexual in nature.
 According to the Ohio statute, sexual harassment also occurs when someone is targeted with hostility due to their gender.

-Do not be afraid to report the behavior to your superiors.
-A report must be made in order to show that you made your employer aware of the sexual harassment that was or is occurring.
+- Do not be afraid to report the behavior to your superiors.
+A report must be made to show that you made your employer aware of the sexual harassment that was or is occurring.
 Without this, it is extremely difficult to take action.

-Follow your company’s procedures for reporting.
-Go through your employee handbook or other employee materials to understand how a report must be made.
+- Follow your company’s procedures for reporting.
+Review your employee handbook or other materials to understand how to make a report.

-Ensure that there is documentation of the report and the harassing behavior.
+- Ensure that there is documentation of the report and the harassing behavior.
 It is always good to have a paper trail when serious allegations are involved.
-This not only can support you in your claim to your employer, but it also helps us structure the case as your legal advocates.
+Not only can this support you in your claim to your employer, but it can also help me structure the case as your legal advocate.

-Keep the evidence separate and safe.
-It is important that the documentation you keep regarding the harassment is not kept at work or on your work computer.
-Your computer and workstation are the property of your employer, and sadly, things have a way of going missing.
+- Keep the evidence separate and safe.
+The documentation you keep regarding the harassment must not be saved at work or on your work computer.
+Your computer and workstation are the property of your employer, and, sadly, things have a way of going missing.